qnotna/blogger/README.md

 export class AppModule { }
 ```

-Now you can use the all the related Material stuff like directives, pipes, templates, ... in your components, e.g.:
+Now you can use the all the related Material stuff like `directives, pipes, templates, ...` in your components.

+Use `color` attribute on mat-components and as value: `primary`, `accent` or `warn` to apply color theme on mat-components.
 ```html
 <!-- some.component.html -->
 <div>